richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_MultiSourceIndex.md

 <img src="https://user-images.githubusercontent.com/44923999/226405366-d5a3beaf-4c32-40ad-bd8c-43e3c1059a84.png" width="800" title="Snipped: March 20, 2023" />

-Review the produced JSON content:
+Review the produced JSON content... we will use the example below in Exercise Three.

 ```
 {